supervisely-ecosystem/rotate-images/README.md

 **Step 5:** You can reset the current image rotation by clicking the `Reset` button under the slider.
 The image will be rotated back to the original state.<br><br>

 **Step 6:** When you finish rotating the image, you can save the result.
-Follow the `Save` method` section and choose one of two options: replace the original image with the rotated one or save the rotated image as a new image.<br><br>
+Follow the `Save method` section and choose one of two options: replace the original image with the rotated one or save the rotated image as a new file.<br><br>

 <img src="https://user-images.githubusercontent.com/115161827/225951045-440f86f7-b058-4172-be5d-eea94a2b6172.png"/> <br><br>